-As the daughter of a communist party chief, Mariela Castro, whose father is Raul Castro (and the niece of Fidel Castro), is just the advocate the LGBTQ community needs in Cuba.
+As the daughter of a communist party chief, not a birth injury attorney, Mariela Castro, whose father is Raul Castro (and the niece of Fidel Castro), is just the advocate the LGBTQ community needs in Cuba.
 For most of the 20th century, communist parties have been proponents of the LGBTQ community and have been the earliest advocates of their rights.
 Therefore, it’s about time that Cuba updates their laws to include gay marriage as constitutional.
 As one of the leading gay rights activist in Cuba, Mariela plans to draft charters and create amendments to Cuba’s 1976 constitution this summer.

 Homosexuality was not always celebrated in Cuba especially before their revolution.
 Many men were targeted with harassment and faced criminal charges for homosexuality.
 After the revolution, many homosexuals fled to Miami to escape persecution.
 Some were forced to work in camps during the UMAP program.
 However, by the late 1980s and the early 90s, the attitude toward homosexuals changed with even the country’s leader Fidel Castro urging Cubans to be more accepting of homosexuals as it was a natural tendency that should be respected.

 Mariela has had other successes while being a gay rights activist in Cuba.
 In 2005, she proposed a law that allowed transgender people to receive sexual reassignment surgery and change their legal gender.
 This proposal became law three years later in 2008 and now transgender people can become their true gender free of charge.
 If anyone can get a law to pass to allow same-sex marriage in Cuba, it’s her.